StellarFw/stellar/README.md

 ## Changelog

-Details changes for each release are documented in the [release notes](https://github.com/stellarFw/stellar/releases) and the [Changelog](https://github.com/stellarFw/stellar/blob/dev/CHANGELOG.md) file.
+Details changes for each release are documented in the [release notes](https://github.com/stellarFw/stellar/releases).

 ## Stay In Touch